UmerFarooqJillani/Learn-Riverpod-Flutter/a_basics_of_riverpod/README.md

             void increment() => state++;
             }
             ```
-3. React to other providers
+3. React/Listen to other providers
     - `StateNotifier`
         - You must wire listeners manually:
             ```dart